Post

 • Characteristic equation: $\lambda^2 + a\lambda + b = 0$

-• The general solution can be categorized into three cases based on the sign of the discriminant $a^2 - 4b$ of the characteristic equation, as shown in the table
+• The general solution takes three different forms depending on the sign of the discriminant $a^2 - 4b$, as shown in the table

 IDistinct real roots